yaglm/yaglm/Readme.md

             ).fit(X, y)
 ```

 You can employ your favoirite state of the art optimization algorithm by wrapping it in a solver config object.
-These objects can also be used to specify optimzation parameters (e.g. maximum number of iterations).
+These objects can also be used to specify optimization parameters (e.g. maximum number of iterations).

 ```python
 from yaglm.solver.FISTA import FISTA  # or your own solver!